The Hairdresser of your Confidence

-Finding the hairdresser of your confidence abroad?
-Not always easy!
+Finding the hairdresser of your confidence abroad is not always easy!
 I don’t know about you, but I’ve always had my favorite go-to hairdresser in Germany, as well as one in Turkey.
-But now that we are travelling full time and have a constant change of locations, this has become much more difficult.
+But now that we are traveling full-time and have a constant change of locations, this has become much more difficult.

 But not for James!
 After our time in Hong Kong and Taiwan, it was time for him to get a haircut.
-One day while we were in Medan, where many people speak little to no English, we were on our way to the laundromat when James wondered if we could find a barber shop nearby.
+One day while we were in Medan, Sumatra, where many people speak little to no English, we were on our way to the laundromat when James wondered if we could find a barbershop nearby.

 And, we found one!
-A young man, we guessed him to be about 16 years old, in a small barber shop that we probably wouldn’t have entered back in Germany.
+A young man, we guessed him to be about 16 years old, in a small barbershop that we might not have gone into back home in Germany.

 But James really wanted to have his hair cut, so in we went where we ended up having to communicate with hands and feet.